xrtlibrary/xrtlibrary-traverse/README.md

 Assume that the inner object is in specific selections.

 <u>Exception(s)</u>:
- - Traverse.ParameterError: Raised if the type of "selections" parameter is not supported.
+ - Traverse.ParameterError: The type of "selections" parameter is not supported.
- - Traverse.KeyNotFoundError: Raised if the item doesn't exist in the "selections".
+ - Traverse.KeyNotFoundError: The item doesn't exist in the "selections".

 <u>Parameter(s)</u>:
  - selections (*Set|Map|Array|Object*): The selections.